aginglexicon/the-aging-lexicon/README.md

 ### Corpora
 - [Talk Bank](https://talkbank.org/): The goal of TalkBank is to foster fundamental research in the study of human communication.
 It contains a number of diverse speech and text corpora.
 Some are public and some require contacting TalkBank for permission.
+- [BYU corpora]: Collection of free and commercial corpora by Mark Davies in English, Spanish and Portuguese

 ### Norms
 #### Subtitle norms